Albirizzu/oDCM_team8/README.md

 The aim of this repository is to collect data regarding cinematic movies, to answer the following research question: *What is the impact of Covid-19 on boxoffice revenue?*
 We will create a dataframe containing revenue data of movies before, during and after the pandemic (2015 until 2021) using Box Office Mojo.
 This will allow us to compare boxoffice revenues of the film industry during this time period and to get some new insights on the of impact Covid-19.
 There are several boxoffice revenue datasets available online (on e.g. Kaggle), however they are not up-to-date and focus on US revenue only.
 We believe our dataset will be of added value to the research community as there are no other datasets available focussing on this specific time period in a worldwide context.
 As a result of movie theaters closing down, many blockbusters decided to postpone their release.
 This might have led to a decrease in quality of the movies released during the pandamic.
-We will add IMDb ratings to the dataset to allow to compensate for movie quality.
+We will add IMDb ratings to the dataset to allow the research to compensate for movie quality.

 *Motivation for choice website/API*